MCP integration

 Streamable HTTP transport

-For modern remote MCP servers that run as HTTP services.
-The agent sends JSON-RPC over HTTP POST, receives either JSON or SSE responses, and tracks negotiated session/protocol headers:
+For modern remote MCP servers that run as HTTP services. rmcp drives JSON-RPC over HTTP POST, accepts either JSON or SSE responses, and tracks the negotiated session/protocol headers:

 Agent ──── HTTP POST ────▶ Remote MCP server